Charleston, South Carolina 2026March 23 - 25, 2026

 Self Parking $20 per day and Valet Parking 47.00 USD per day (+0.00% tax)

-Hyatt Place and House is located in the heart of the historic district on upper King Street within walking distance to an array of restaurants, shopping, attractions, and night life.
+Hyatt House is located in the heart of the historic district on upper King Street within walking distance to an array of restaurants, shopping, attractions, and night life.
 On property we have a Lobby Bar, Rooftop Bar (Pour Taproom), Fitness Center, Indoor Swimming Pool.

 Getting There